Modern Slavery Act Statement 2021

 Cotton Traders Limited

-Cotton Traders is a British retail company offering a wide range of leisurewear, outdoor & casual clothing as well as footwear and more recently homeware.
-We employ over 1000 people in the UK in our stores and at our Head office
+Cotton Traders is a British retail company offering a wide range of leisurewear, outdoor & casual clothing as well as footwear and homeware.
+We employ over 972 people in the UK in our stores, distribution centre and at our Head office.

-We have over 60 factories in 15 countries that produce our products, all of which are signed up to our Ethical Trading Policy.
+We have over 60 factories in 16 countries that produce our clothing, footwear, accessories and home products, all of which are signed up to our Ethical Trading Policy.

 We behave in a responsible and ethical way and take modern day slavery and human trafficking extremely seriously .We are fully committed to taking action to combat modern day slavery and human trafficking and also to uphold human rights across all of our business and our supply chain.